-On your Wedding Day you are required to sign three documents – the Official Marriage Certificate, the Marriage Register and the Couple’s Certificate (I will present the Couple’s Certificate to you after your ceremony).
+On your Wedding Day you are required to sign three documents – the Official Marriage Certificate, the Marriage Register and the Couple’s Marriage Certificate (I will present the Couple’s Marriage Certificate to you after your ceremony).
 These documents are also signed by your witnesses who must be over the age of 18 years.

 Spouse Visa Applications

 To apply for a spouse visa application you will require a letter to the Department of Immigration www.immi.gov.au.
 You will need to complete a Notice of Intended Marriage, I will then give you a letter addressed to the Australian Embassy in the country your spouse resides stating that you have lodged the necessary forms with the date and time of your wedding.
 When approval is granted we can then meet and discuss your wedding.
 There is a fee for this service.